ferrouslights/ferrouslights/README.md

 - 📫 How to reach me: <b>You can message me on twitter <a href="https://twitter.com/bridges_bw" target="blank">@bridges_bw</a></b>

-- 📚 Books I'm Currently Reading: <b>The Setting Sun by Osamu Dazai</b>
+- 📚 Books I'm Currently Reading: <b>The Setting Sun by Osamu Dazai, and The Lord of The Rings by J.R.R Tolkien</b>

 - ⚡ Fun fact: **Neovim and synthesizer enthusiast**